mdayku/twimc/DEPLOYMENT.md

 2. **GitHub Repository**: Code is already pushed to `https://github.com/mdayku/twimc.git`
 3. **Environment Variables**: You'll need to configure these in Vercel

-## Step 1: Deploy Frontend to Vercel
+## Step 1: Deploy Full Stack to Vercel (Monorepo)

+The project is configured as a monorepo with both frontend and backend deploying together!

 ### Option A: Deploy via Vercel CLI (Recommended)